Blazemeter/taurus/site/dat/docs/Reporting.md

 Taurus provides the following reporter modules:
 - `console`, that shows live test stats in your terminal
+- `blazemeter`, that provides interactive online test reports
 - `final_stats`, that provides post-test summary stats
 - `junit-xml`, that generates test stats in JUnit-compatible format
-- `blazemeter`, that provides interactive online test reports

-Possible reporting modules are listed below.
+## Console Reporter

+This reporter provides a nice in-terminal dashboard with live test stats and is enabled by default.
+You can read more about it on its own [page](ConsoleReporting.md).

+## BlazeMeter Reporter

+This reporter uploads all tests stats data into BlazeMeter service, which provides a nice UI to store and analyze test results.
+You can enable it with `-report` command line option or by adding `blazemeter` item to `reporting` section of your config.

+You can learn more about BlazeMeter reporter on its own [page](BlazemeterReporting.md).

 ## `final_stats` Reporter

-This is the simplest reporter that just prints few basic KPIs in the console log after test execution, for example:
+This simple reporter just prints a few basic KPIs in the console log after test execution, for example:
 ```
 18:04:24 INFO: Samples count: 367, 8.17% failures
 18:04:24 INFO: Average times: total 0.385, latency 0.115, connect 0.000